 Rice can be cooked in the Instant Pot insert (cooking vessel).
 There is a bain-marie method: rice and water in a heat proof ceramic or glass vessel on a trivet above water in base of the pressure vessel.
-Laura Pazzaglia describes this for white rice in her online guide – link in quote above).
-It is useful for brown rice too.
 Some ceramic vessels such as Corningware can be used for cooking and serving, and for storage of left-over cooked rice.
 The cooking times are the same.
 The amount of rice that can be cooked in a ceramic vessel will be less than can be cooked in the insert.

 - It uses low pressure;

-- It is for “the ever-popular parboiled long grain white rice”, long grain white rice, and medium grain white rice;
+- It cooks “the ever-popular parboiled long grain white rice”, long grain white rice, and medium grain white rice;

 - “This setting automatically adjusts the time based on the volume of rice [and water?] you add to the inner pot”;